Nicklaus Children's Hospital, Continuing Medical Education mission statement (C1)

 Types of Activities

-Miami Children's Health System offers a range of CME activities including the following:
+Nicklaus Children's Hospital offers a range of CME activities including the following:

-- Regularly scheduled conferences, e.g. Grand Rounds, Faculty Development, Tumor Board, Radiology, Trauma Conference
+- Regularly scheduled series (RSS), e.g. Grand Rounds, Faculty Development, Tumor Board, Radiology Conference, Community-Based Educational programs, and Trauma and Cardiology Conferences

-- Live Courses: e.g. Pediatric Board Review Course, Pediatric Post Graduate Course (PPGC)
+- Live Courses: e.g. General Pediatric & Pediatric Critical Care Board Review Courses, Pediatric Post Graduate Course (PPGC)

-The expected result of Miami Children's Health System's CME is to:
+The expected result of Nicklaus Children's Hospital's CME is to:

 - Improve physician competence measured by outcome assessment (including knowledge, skills and attitudes)